iamtrep/hubitat-dandanache/watchtower-app/README.md

 - **Device** - Renders a chart with one or two attributes for a selected device.
 If you select a second attribute, its scale is shown on the right side of the chart.

-   Example usage: chart temperature and humidity for a specific device
+   Example usage: chart temperature and humidity for a specific device.

    ![Device tile](img/tile-device.png)